What is 5G?

 In fact, analyst firm Ovum forecasts more than 1.3 billion 5G connections by 2023.

-Think of it like a house.
+Think of it as a house.
 Your existing 4G home has the typical entryways: a front door, back door and side door.
 In upgrading to a 5G model, construction crews have come in to build a delightful new interior but have also added six new exterior doors to improve access and flow.

 Is the existing security program you had in place for your 4G home an adequate solution to secure your shiny new 5G model equipped with three times as many doors?
 The answer is no, of course not.